 Back to Listing

-The Environmental Impact of Fly Tipping And It's Consequences
+The Environmental Impact Of Fly Tipping And It's Consequences

 Fly-tipping, the illegal disposal of waste in non-authorised areas, poses a serious threat to the environment.
 It creates unsightly scenes across both urban and rural landscapes but its consequences extend far beyond visual pollution.
 When waste is improperly discarded, it risks contaminating soil and waterways, posing hazards to wildlife and even potentially impacting human health.
 The environment suffers as natural habitats are destroyed, water quality is diminished, and vital ecosystems are disrupted.